 Subscribe to the Health Works Here Podcast on Apple Podcasts, Spotify, Google Podcasts, and wherever podcasts can be heard.

 ABOUT THE AUTHOR

-Kaitlin (Kait) Schuster is a senior at Noble & Greenough School in Dedham, Mass.
-She is an honors student, a nationally-ranked squash player, and active in her school and community.
+Kaitlin (Kait) Schuster is a student at Cornell University.
 She works hard at eating right and staying healthy and fit.